codewars/docs/content/getting-started/community.md

 ## Kata Discourse

 If you want to discuss some particular kata, you can use its discourse page to do so.

-It's a good place to ask for explanation, search for help with solution, add your opinion on it, or report problems.
-You can label your post with one of possible labels:
+It's a good place to ask for explanations, search for help about solution, add your opinion on it, or report problems.
+You can label your post with one of possible labels when appropriate:

 - **Question** - if description is not clear, you need help, got stuck, or you cannot get your solution to work,
 - **Suggestion** - if you have an idea how author could change the kata, its description, or tests, to make it better,